Makarovalexeynz/PipelinesAZ/README.md

 05/25/24
 Added model of pipelines systems
 05/26/24
-Added CRUD operation for pipelines System
+Added CRUD operation for pipelines System.  in this branch, the connection between pipes and pipelines is realized